Distributed Bare-Bones Communication in Wireless Networks: Conclusion

 \section{Conclusion}

-This work extended the results obtained by designing algorithms when nodes can refer to their geographic coordinates, obtained by Jurdzi\'nski and Kowalski~\cite{JK-DISC12} and Jurdzi\'nski et al.~\cite{JKS-ICALP-13}, to algorithms executed by nodes without such capability, in the model of weak-sensitivity and weak-connectivity of wireless networks.
-We showed that a similar performance can be achieved for broadcasting and building backbones when nodes do \emph{not} use their coordinates.

-We developed a new combinatorial-based technique that, combined with other graph-based and geometric based procedures, allows to overcome the lack of spatial coordinates and other capabilities.
-The analysis of the developed algorithms is carried out in the two-dimensional Euclidean space only for the sake of clear presentation and justification of algorithmic ideas, but it can be extended to more general metric spaces, such as bounded-growth ones.
+We developed algorithms for broadcasting and building a backbone in the model of weak-sensitivity and weak-connectivity of wireless networks, where nodes do not know their position in a coordinate system.
+This extends the related results obtained for the case when nodes can refer to their coordinates in the plane, as obtained by Jurdzi\'nski and Kowalski~\cite{JK-DISC12} and Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.

-In view of the lower bound $\Omega(D\Delta)$ on time performance of broadcast and wake-up in wireless networks with uncoordinated start, shown in~\cite{JKS-ICALP-13}, the algorithm for building a backbone we developed demonstrates that preprocessing a network (in order to synchronize the nodes, so that they can start an execution simultaneously) decreases the expected-time performance requirements for some communication tasks in wireless networks that simultaneously are of weak sensitivity and weak connectivity.
+Jurdzi\'nski et al.~\cite{JKS-ICALP-13} showed a lower bound $\Omega(\min\{D\Delta,n\})$ on time performance of broadcast and wake-up in wireless networks with a single-node start.
+Combining it with the performance of algorithm for building a backbone we developed demonstrates that preprocessing a network, in order to synchronize the nodes such that they can start an execution simultaneously, decreases the expected-time performance requirements for some communication tasks in wireless networks, for the model of weak sensitivity and weak connectivity.

+Algorithms for a weak-sensitivity weak-connectivity SINR regime can be compared to those developed for a related model of (geometric) radio networks.
+Radio networks allow for randomized broadcast algorithms of running time proportional to the diameter~$D$ such that other parameters contribute sub-linear factors, see Kowalski and Pelc~\cite{KowalskiP05} and Czumaj and Rytter~\cite{CzumajR06}.
+Solutions for SINR networks have to efficiently combine methods of resolving collisions not only coming from simultaneously transmitting neighbors in the communication graph but also interferences coming from other parts of the network.
+Broadcast requires time $\Omega(\min\{D\Delta\})$ in a weak-sensitivity weak-connectivity SINR model.

+The concept of pivotal grid defined in terms of a coordinate system in a plane but it only serves the purpose to argue about correctness and performance bounds of algorithms but does not impact actions of nodes.
+It would be interesting to develop algorithms to build a backbone with comparable performance bounds in general metric spaces, such as bounded-growth ones.

+Backbones provide natural infrastructure of wireless networks.
+It would be interesting to explore leveraging backbones to support dynamic communication tasks, such as periodic broadcast, convergecast, and routing.